-Unless you’re one of the household name authors (Steven King, JK Rowling, Malcolm Gladwell), then you have to assume that most of the people thinking about buying your book will not know who you are.
+Unless you’re one of the household name authors (Stephen King, JK Rowling, Malcolm Gladwell), then you have to assume that most of the people thinking about buying your book will not know who you are.

 So how will they learn about you?

 For most readers, they will learn about you from the author bio that’s on your book, your Amazon page, and most marketing materials.

 Even though very few authors think about it, and even less writing or publishing guides talk about it, the “Author Bio” section will impact sales, reputation and often determine what media you get.

 It impacts sales very directly.
 “Author reputation” is consistently cited as one of the main factors that influence book buying.
 If you can establish yourself as an authority on your book topic, readers will be much more inclined to buy your book, read it, and regard you the way you want them to.
 People are considering spending their disposable income on your book and they are looking for a reason to do it or not do it, and a great bio helps then do it (while a bad bio will often stop them).

 Furthermore, if you want your book to help create a business for you, or establish your credibility or authority in a subject, often the author bio is more important than what’s actually in the book—the sad but true reality is that more people will read your author bio than your actual book.
 It takes a long time to read a book, but it’s very easy to make a snap judgment based on a short paragraph, and most people do that.

 This is doubly true for media.
 Most people in media work very hard under tight deadlines, and don’t have time to read long books or even long, meandering pitch emails.
 But a good author bio cuts right to the point by saying: this is a person who is important and I need to pay attention.